swenae/moodlighting/README.md

 # moodlighting
-This is the "mood lighting" script for esp32 and neopixel.
+This is the "mood lighting" script for ESP and neopixel.

 The script works on a WiFi enabled ESP32 controlling some neopixel leds.